 We use and recommend turn-lock or 'locking' plugs as they plug in like any normal plug but then are turned slightly to lock them in place to prevent accidental disconnection.
 While not absolutely required, it's an added safety precaution.

-See our Pumps guide for complete details.
+See our Pumps guide for more information.

 All materials that come in contact with wort or water are FDA food compliant.